 7.1 The proposed development is of a high-quality design.
 Whilst it is larger in scale and height than the existing dwelling, the additional built form will not have a detrimental impact on the rural settlement character or wider landscape within an Area of Outstanding Natural Beauty.
 The height of the development is in keeping with other surrounding dwellings and there is unlikely to be any significant impact on the neighbouring amenity.
 Sufficient private amenity and off road parking is provided and there is unlikely to be any significant impact on the highway network.
 On balance, in conjunction with the attached conditions, the development accords with Development Plan policies.

 8.0 RECOMMENDATION

-- 8.1 That planning permission is granted subject to the following conditions: - 1.
+- 8.1 To grant planning permission subject to the following conditions: - 1.
 Commencement three years full planning permission. - 2.
-Approved plans. - 3.
-Schedule of materials (by photogrpahic panel). - 4.
-Obscure glazing on north eastern side elevation first floor window. - 5.
-Levels (details required) slab, finished floor levels and ridge levels.
+Approved plans.